antonytrupe/rfw/README.md

 npm install
 npm run dev

+## themes/principles/ideas
+perma death
+no static spawns
+play muliple characters but not at once able to give characters goals

 ## TODO
 ability to claim a character
 keep a list of only characters that need processed